-Credit Hours: 3 Lecture Hours: 3 Lab Hours: 0 This course is a study of public policy processes.
+This course is a study of public policy processes.
 It examines what policies governments pursue and also why governments pursue such policies and the consequences of such policies.
 Several models including rational planning, group competition, political processes, institutional influences, etc., are used to describe and explain public policy.
 Case studies are also used to illustrate the realities of policy-making and policy implementation.
+This course is cross-listed with PADM 541.